 Almost all businesses across the globe are constantly looking out for the latest and most efficient options to manage their projects cost-effectively.
 The project management sector has become a diverse and exciting field to pursue.
 Project management is significantly becoming a valuable tool for helping the execution of ingenious ideas.
 How it is used in the material production or manufacturing sector might differ from the implementation of project management in the service sector.
 But project management is now being increasingly implemented in private and public sectors worldwide, bringing noticeable improvement in the productivity and efficiencies of businesses.
+With the rise in its importance, many professionals are now pursuing PMI certifications to validate their skills in this domain.
 In this article, we'll check out the top project management industries, the merit of project management in these industries, and more.

 Project Management Industry: Overview

 The 7 sectors contributing the most to project management industry growth seeking workforce as per the PMI report are:

 - Finance and Insurance